rxliuli/joplin-utils/docs/_navbar/get-started/configuration.md

 | `language`           | `english`      |                | The language displayed by the plugin, follow VSCode     |
 |                      |                | `en`           | English                                                 |
 |                      |                | `zh`           | Simple Chinese                                          |

+## Paste picture

+After `v0.1.7`, a new image paste function has been added.
+You can upload images to Joplin through the right-click menu, commands or shortcut keys and paste the link into VSCode.

+1. `ctrl+alt+u` paste the clipboard picture
+2. `ctrl+alt+e` Use the file manager to select the picture and paste

+## Add attachments

+After `v0.1.10`, the function of adding attachments has been added.
+You can add files as attachment resources to Joplin notes through commands or shortcut keys.

+1. `ctrl+alt+shift+e` select the file to be added as an attachment

+## hot key

+- `f2`: Rename notes or directories
+- `delete`: delete notes or directories
+- `ctrl+alt+u`: upload pictures from clipboard
+- `ctrl+alt+e`: upload image from file chooser
+- `ctrl+alt+shift+e`: add attachments from the file selector
+- `ctrl+j ctrl+o`: search notes